Sludge-Cat-Games/adventum-rules/Core Ruleset/Rolling.md

 #### Proselytize
 >
-> _If an NPC you encounter has no BODY declaration of faith or philosophy, you have a chance to convert them to your belief system._
+> _If an NPC you encounter has no opposing declaration of faith or philosophy, you have a chance to convert them to your belief system._
 >
 > ###### Success
 >
 > You successfully convinced the NPC!
 Huzzah!
-You can now use the_ **_MIND+LEVERAGE_** when convincing, bluffing, intimidating or persuading the proselytized unless they no longer believe in your philosophy/religion._
+You can now use the_ **_MIND+LEVERAGE_** when convincing, bluffing, intimidating or persuading the proselytized unless they no longer believe in your philosophy or religion._
 >
 > ###### Mixed Success
 >